What does the big photo on the Home page show?

 – We use an earth drill on tracks or water jetting.
 The crew consists of the drilling team, surveyors with high precision GPS equipment and supervisors.
 This totals 5-7 people and a machine at the size of a small truck.

-How many PEMs are installed in a beach?
+How many PEMs are installed on a beach?

 – The installation is tailored to the local conditions.
-A typical grid may have a PEM every 20-30 ft from the dune to the mean low waterline (MLW) in each row and 15-30 rows per mile of beach.
+A typical grid may have a PEM every 20-30 ft from the dune to the low waterline and 15-30 rows per mile of beach.

 How long does it take to install?